 The project is located in an existing urbanized area.
-Development already exists in the project vicinity and all necessary utilities needed to serve the subject parcel are available when the site is re-developed.
-The proposed development will have minimal adverse impacts on coastal resources since it will be limited to the demolition of an existing ten unit apartment building and the re-subdivision of the project site.
-This will lower the intensity of use of the site.
-There are no mitigation measures or alternatives necessary as there are no adverse impacts.
+Development already exists in the project vicinity and all necessary utilities needed to serve the subject site are available.
+The proposed development will have minimal adverse impacts on coastal resources since it will be limited to the demolition of existing residential development and construction of new residential development on the same site.
+There are no mitigation measures other than those imposed or alternatives necessary as there are no adverse impacts.
 Therefore, the Commission finds that the proposed project is consistent with CEQA and the policies of the Coastal Act.